cwesdorp/dsmr_with_telegraf/README.md

 ## Other solutions

-There are several other solutions on the market to connect to the P1 port of a meter and also facilitate storage and display.
+There are several other solutions to connect to the P1 port of a meter and also facilitate storage and display.
 There are several vendors of USB cables, just [search](https://duckduckgo.com/?q=p1+usb+kabel).
 Some project I found (but didn't try) to read DSMR are

 * [DSMR Tools](https://dsmr.basjes.nl/)
 * [DSMR Reader](https://github.com/dsmrreader/dsmr-reader)